 SPASA has reached out to each state and territory to determine the timing for adoption of NCC 2025 and seeking a change to override this variation.
 Our focus is those states where the NCC will be adopted during 2026.

 Each state and territory is currently making announcements in relation to the adoption date for NCC 2025.
-This section will be updated with each state and territory’s announcements and guidance.
-SPASA will provide updates through its weekly newsletter as more states and territories make their adoption announcements.

 The Victorian government announced that it would be adopting the NCC 2025 commencing on 1 May 2026.
 Under the Victorian Building Act and Regulations, section 10 applies giving an applicant scope to continue using the previous edition of the NCC where they can show their building certifier that they have substantially commenced the design work for the project.
 Members should engage their building certifier for any projects in design stage and yet to be submitted for approval to gauge which edition of the NCC will apply.